jopela/HairyEMV/README.md

-Hairy-IAC
+Hairy-xIAC
 =========

-Takes IAC decline, online and default and print them in a human readable form
+Takes xIAC decline, online and default and print them in a human readable format.